Clinical Haematology & Stem Cell Transplantation

 • Patients follow up services.

-• Act as a liaison between medical team and patients/caretakers.
+• Act as a liaison between medical team and patients/ caretakers.

-• Psychosocial Counseling Services
+• Psychosocial Counselling Services

 • Patient Education Services